greystate/timelines/README.md

 5. Open the generated `timelines.html` file in a web browser

 ## OMG, why didn't you use _&lt;anything else but XSLT&gt;_ for this??

 Because :metal: :rocket: and :shipit: !

+## TODO

+Here's some things I'd like to be able to do at some point:

+- [ ] Do some caching so we don't hit the API on every build (one key allows ~5000 request per hour, but still...)
+- [ ] Use commandline args for API key and `specifications.xml` file

 [TWEET]: https://twitter.com/meyerweb/status/668856592553656321
 [ERIC]: https://twitter.com/meyerweb/